-How to Become a Broadcast or Sound Engineering Technician
+How to Become a Broadcast, Sound, or Video Technician About this section

-Most broadcast and sound engineering technicians have an associate’s degree or vocational certification, although some are hired with a high school diploma.
+Broadcast, sound, and video technicians typically need postsecondary education, although some are hired with a high school diploma.

-Technicians who have work experience and formal training in their field will have the best opportunities for a job.
-Because technology is constantly improving, technicians often enroll in continuing education and receive on-the-job training to become skilled in new equipment and systems.
-On-the-job training may include topics such as setting up cables, testing electrical equipment, learning the codes and standards of the industry, and following safety procedures.
+Because technology is constantly improving, technicians often enroll in continuing education courses and receive on-the-job training to become skilled in new equipment and hardware.
+On-the-job training includes setting up cables or automation systems, testing electrical equipment, learning the codes and standards of the industry, and following safety procedures.

-Although not required by most employers, earning voluntary certification may offer advantages in getting a job as a broadcast or sound engineering technician.
-Certification allows employers to be sure that the technician meets certain industry standards and has kept up to date with new technologies.
+Although it is not required by most employers, voluntary certification may offer advantages in getting a job as a broadcast or sound engineering technician.
+Certification tells employers that the technician meets certain industry standards and has kept up to date with new technologies.

-Although many broadcast and sound engineering technicians work first in small markets or with small stations in big markets, after they gain the necessary experience and skills they often transfer to larger, better paying radio or television stations.
-Large stations almost never hire someone without previous experience, and they value more specialized skills.
+Although many broadcast, sound, and video technicians work first in small markets or at small stations in big markets, they often transfer to larger, better paying radio or television stations after gaining experience and skills.
+Few large stations hire someone without previous experience, and they value specialized skills.

-Experienced workers with strong technical skills can become supervisory technicians or chief broadcast engineers.
+Experienced workers with strong technical skills may become supervisory broadcast technicians or chief broadcast engineers.
 To become chief broadcast engineer at large television stations, technicians typically need a bachelor’s degree in engineering or computer science.

 Communication skills.
 Technicians need to communicate with supervisors and coworkers to ensure that clients’ needs are met and that equipment is set up properly before broadcasts, live performances, and presentations.

 Computer skills.
-Technicians use computer systems to program the equipment and edit audio and video recordings.
+Technicians use computer systems to program equipment and edit audio and video recordings.

 Manual dexterity.
-Technicians set up audio and visual equipment and cables which requires a steady hand and good hand-eye coordination.
+Some technicians set up audio and video equipment and cables, a job that requires a steady hand and good hand-eye coordination.
 Others adjust small knobs, dials, and sliders during radio and television broadcasts and live performances.

 Problem-solving skills.
-Technicians need to recognize problems with the equipment and propose possible solutions to them.
-Employers typically desire applicants with a variety of skills who are able to set up equipment, maintain the equipment, and troubleshoot and solve any problems.
+Technicians need to recognize equipment problems and propose possible solutions to them.
+Employers typically desire applicants with a variety of skills, such as setting up equipment, maintaining the equipment, and troubleshooting and solving any problems that arise.